speakeztech/mlir-tutorial/docs/tutorials/README.md

 ### Program Hypergraph (PHG): The Architectural Map

-Between FCS and MLIR sits the **Program Hypergraph (PHG)**—a symbolic/semantic representation that preserves:
+Between FCS and MLIR sits the **Program Hypergraph (PHG)**, a symbolic/semantic representation that preserves:

 **Reachability and Tree Shaking:**
 - **Type-aware pruning** - Starting from entry points (main, exports), traverse only reachable code